alinex/bash-lib/src/include/colors.md

 # Color Output

-Setup color variables to be used in bash scripts for formatting.
+Setup color methods to be used in bash scripts for formatting.
 It will output ANSI color codes.

 ![example](colors.png)